virtualansoftware/testscripts-generator/README.md

 ## maven plugin for "testscripts-generator"

 ### Why do we need maven plugin?
-Currently, the testng test java code created in all the project.
-This one will help to generate the testng Java code for workflow ymls projected in the pom.xml.
+Currently, the testng test class code created and repeated in all the project.
+This one will help to generate the testng Java code for workflow ymls projected via maven plugin.
-This will remove the boiler plate code repeated for any idaithalam java project.
+This will remove the boiler plate code which repeated for any idaithalam java project.

 ### How will this work?
-This generator will create Java class and test method for all the configured ymls.
+This generator will create Java class and test method for all the given ymls.

 ```xml
 <plugin>